rcpch/rcpch-nhs-organisations/documentation/docs/home/getting-started.md

 1. clone the repo
 2. ```s/up```

+This will build the containers and perform the initial migration.

+To seed the database:

+1. `python manage.py seed --model=all`

 If you navigate to [https://rcpch-census-platform.localhost/rcpch-census-platform/api/v1/swagger-ui/#/](https://rcpch-census-platform.localhost/rcpch-census-platform/api/v1/swagger-ui/#/) the Open API Specification and schemas are visible.
 If only the base url [https://rcpch-census-platform.localhost/rcpch-census-platform/api/v1/](https://rcpch-census-platform.localhost/rcpch-census-platform/api/v1/) is used, the django browsable API can be found.